ainulakif/website/README.md

 - Showcase mongodb as public (to-do list)

+- Make sign-in button disabled while waiting for Auth.

+- Modify database connection to accept its name as a parameter.
+  - Move parameter into environment variables.

 >The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).